Oliver Tompsett: Career

 From November 2014 to 24 January 2015, Tompsett played the role of Phil Davis in the musical White Christmas alongside Darren Day in Leeds.

 From 16 March to 14 August 2016, Tompsett played the role of Sky Masterson in the West End revival of Guys and Dolls following its transfer to the Phoenix Theatre in London.
 Tompsett reprised the role for the show's Israeli premiere at the Opera House in Tel Aviv for 10 performances.

-On 20 November 2016, Tompsett starred alongside Seth Rudetsky, Jennifer Simard, Sally Ann Triplett, Alice Fearn, Sandra Marvin and Jodie Jacobs in two benefit gala performances of satirical comedy musical Disaster at the Charing Cross Theatre in London.

-On 9 February 2017, Oliver and Michelle had a baby girl who they named Kaia.

 In 2019, Tompsett joined the cast of & Juliet as Shakespeare.
+The world premiere production opened at the Manchester Opera House on 10 September 2019 and closed on 12 October 2019.
+He continued on in the role when the musical transferred to the West End, where it began performances at the Shaftesbury Theatre on 2 November 2019.
+At the 2020 WhatsOnStage Awards, he was nominated for Best Actor in a Musical.
+Tompsett continued in the role for the entire West End run of & Juliet, until the show closed on 25 March 2023, and reprised the role on Broadway, before Drew Gehling, after the original actor, Stark Sands, departed.

+On 4 April 2023, Tompsett took over the role of Edward Lewis in the West End production of Pretty Woman.
+He will continue to play the role until the show's closing on 18 June 2023.